LLNL/shroud/docs/declarations.rst

       F_abstract_interface_subprogram_template: custom_funptr
       F_abstract_interface_argument_template: XX{index}arg

-It is also possible to pass a function which will accept any function interface as the dummy argument.
-This is done by adding the *external* attribute.
-A Fortran wrapper function is created with an ``external`` declaration for the argument.
-The C function is called via an interace with the ``bind(C)`` attribute.
-In the interface, an ``abstract interface`` for the function pointer argument is used.
-The user's library is responsible for calling the argument correctly since the interface is not preserved by the ``external`` declaration.
-Not all fortran compilers will allow any subprogram to be passed. gcc, for one, makes a distinction between ``FUNCTION`` and ``SUBROUTINE``.

-A completely general solution is to add the *funptr* attribute.
-This uses ``type(C_FUNPTR)`` provided by ``iso_c_binding`` module.
-However, it requires the caller to use ``C_FUNLOC`` to pass down the correct type.
+To allow any function to be passed, the *funptr* attribute can be added.
+This will not use an ``abstract interface``.
+Instead the argument will be defined as ``type(C_FUNPTR)`` from the ``iso_c_binding`` module.
+However, it requires the caller to use ``C_FUNLOC`` to pass down the function address.
 All interface information is lost and the C library is expected to know how to deal with arbitrary function pointers.

+The *external* attribute can be added to define the argument with an ``EXTERNAL`` statement.
+This can be made to work for some situations.
+However, it is not portable between compilers.
+The Fortran standard does not allow ``EXTERNAL`` arguments in a ``bind(C)`` subprogram.
+A Fortran wrapper function is created with an ``EXTERNAL`` declaration for the argument.
+The C function is called via an abstract interace with the ``bind(C)`` attribute.

+.. gfortran will not allow multiple calls that mix passing subroutines and functions.
+It creates an implicit interface based on the first usage and reports error if later uses are not the same.

+   It is required to use BIND(C) if the VALUE attribute is used. intel compiler implements 'value semantics'.
+It will pass down the address of a copy of the dummy argument unless BIND(C) is used.

 Struct
 ------